michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.1.5 =
+- Changed the post type class to perform the set up and post type registration immediately if the class is instantiated after the `wp_loaded` and `init` hook are done.
 - Fixed a bug that caused JavaScript errors in `post.php` when adding meta box fields with the framework, which caused the media button not to function in the page.

 = 3.1.4 - 2014/08/29 =